anees12369/K8-Notes/K8s-Basics/K8s-Architecture.md

 - Kubernetes uses the cluster’s resources to run **workloads (apps)**

-- Think of a cluster as the entire system.
+- Think of a cluster as the entire system (e.g. Master node + Worker nodes)

 **Nodes (The Machines)**
 ---